dongasr/dtmbr/content/new-method/local-orbits.md

   filename: "Local Orbits"

 ---
-# "Cultivating the art of observing a place"
+# Cultivating the art of observing a place

 The local orbits method encourages acknowledgement of the challenges and opportunities specific to the locale within which we are designing, by cultivating our sensory perceptions of a place.